Crispy German butter cookies or Butterplätzchen, a classic Christmas cookie recipe, perfect for baking with children.

 Tips

 The dough is great for working with kids.
-Despite rolling the dough scraps several times, the biscuits will still be delicious!
+Even if you roll the dough scraps several times, the biscuits will still be delicious!

 Prepare the cookies to fill a tray and place them in the oven.
 Once they are in the oven, use the time to prepare the second batch.
 It is always best to use two or three trays.

-Don't place them on the hot tray though.
-Wait until the minute they are ready to go into the oven and only then place them on the tray.
-You will not have this problem when using several trays which are always cold.
+Don't place them on the hot tray, though.
+Wait until they are ready to go into the oven, and then place them on the tray.
+You will not have this problem when using several cold trays.

 You can also leave them plain (without sprinkles) or decorate them with chocolate sprinkles or other stuff.

 Plain German butter cookies can also be iced after baking and cooling.
-To make the icing, mix about 150 g/ 1 ½ cups icing sugar with about 2 tablespoons lemon juice or water to form a thick paste that will not be running down the sides of the pastries.
+To make the icing, mix about 150 g/ 1 ½ cups icing sugar with about 2 tablespoons of lemon juice or water to form a thick paste that will not run down the pastries' sides.

-You can also decorate them with royal icing, beautiful but time consuming.
+You can also decorate them with royal icing, which is beautiful but time-consuming.

 You can make the dough in advance and keep it refrigerated (wrapped in plastic foil) for up to 3 days.
 The dough can also be frozen for up to 3 months.